 - Weekly activities based on program themes

-- Distribute student resources including Passports, Stickers, Reward Vouchers & Certificates.
+- Distribute student resources including Passports, Stickers, Reward Vouchers and Certificates.

 - Administer the online pre and post student survey (incorporating these into your lessons works best)